 OUR BLOG POSTS

-Back in 2019, my boyfriend, two friends of ours, and I traveled to Iceland and had the most amazing time exploring some of what this amazing country has to offer!
+Back in 2019, my boyfriend, two friends of ours, and I took a road trip around Iceland and had the most amazing time exploring some of what this amazing country has to offer!
 Based on my own experiences exploring here, I’m sharing our 10-day itinerary, along with some photos, interesting information about each spot, and my personal opinions.
-Our route roughly follows the …
+Our route …

 2019 was a special year for me – not only because I was turning 30, but also because I had so many incredible trips planned.
 My friend, Abby, and I had been looking forward to visiting Iceland for years.
 And, luckily for me, Abby is an avid planner!
 She pretty much squared away every last detail of our trip before …